jeremyrixon/nla/README.md

 # Technical
 1. In this application I've relied on Hibernate to create the schema.
 It's not ideal in production environment to rely on hibernate to create the schema.
-Use Flyway or liquibase to instead.
+Use Flyway or Liquibase instead.